verificarlo/verificarlo/README.md

 ### Bitmask Backend (libinterflop_bitmask.so)

 The Bitmask backend implements a fast first order model of noise.
-It relies on bitmask operations to achieve very low overhead (~$\times$4).
+It relies on bitmask operations to achieve low overhead (~$\times$4).
 Contrary to MCA backends, introduced noise is biased, which means that the expected value of the noise is not equal to
 0. For more details, you can refer to the section 2.3.2 of